apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 # Debug Point

-Debug point is used in code test, when enabled, it can run related code.
+Debug point is a piece of code, inserted into FE or BE code, when program running into this code,

+it can change variables or behaviors of the program.

+It is mainly used for unit test or regression test when it is impossible to trigger some exceptions through normal means.

+Each debug point has a name, we can name it whatever we want, there are swithes to enable and disable debug points,

+and we can also pass data to debug points.

-Both FE and BE support debug points.
+Both FE and BE support debug point, and after inserting the debug point code, we need to recompile FE or BE.

 ## Code Example